Skip to content

 Core Value

-Solves common enterprise challenges: - Duplicate SQL queries: Reuse metrics instead of rewriting similar queries - Inconsistent definitions: Standardize metric definitions across teams - Manual classification: Organize metrics with hierarchical subject tree taxonomy
+Solves common enterprise challenges: - Duplicate SQL queries: Query metrics directly instead of rewriting similar SQL - Inconsistent definitions: Standardize metric definitions across teams through executable specifications - Manual classification: Organize metrics with hierarchical subject tree taxonomy - Ad-hoc SQL complexity: Use semantic queries (query_metrics) instead of generating SQL for common metrics

 How It Works